scottkipfer/driverhistory/README.md

 ```

-Once installed you can build the application by running:
+Once installed you can build the application by going to the project root and running:
 ```
 $ mix escript.build
 ```

-Then to run the program
+Then to run the program:
 ```
 $ ./driverhistory <path-to-file>
 ```